chargehive/configuration/docs/connectors/connector.md

 ## Payment Libraries
 To create a Payment Provider Connector you need to define the `spec` properties in the config of the Connector.
-* The `Library` property needs to be set to the Library value defined below for the Payment Processor you are setting up.
+* The `Library` property needs to be set to the Library value defined below for the Payment Provider or Fraud Service you are setting up.
 * The `Configuration` property must have the library configuration json as defined below Base64 encoded and inserted as a string.

-Below is a list of the configuration options for each of the connectors for the payments gateways and fraud services.
+Below is a list of the configuration options for each of the connectors for the Payment Provider and Fraud Services.

 ### Authorize.net
 Library: `authorize`